In the middle of snowy forest, what to lean?

 Lecturers (for the details of each lecturer, please click name)

-Kentaro TAKAGI (Ecosystem Ecology)*
+Kentaro TAKAGI*

 *Hokkaido Univ.
 Staffs

-How do forest organisms survive in winter?
+How do forest organisms live in winter?

 How do biogeochemical cycles proceed under snow?